lzxtxdys/Sichuan-Mahjong/docs/proposal.md

 Actually these two are in conflict and the AI will try the best to reach the balance.
 For the first aspect, if the player wants to win as fast as possible, then the winning combination will not be that valuable.
 However, if the player wants to form the better, the more valuable, winning combination, the player is more likely to wait until they are satisfied.
 Hence, to reach the balance, the AI needs to learn calculating and reasoning.
 Calculating is, since the total number of the cards are solid, players can tell how many cards have been thrown out, which is the ones players can never get.
 However, calculating is not enough to win since we don’t the rest of the cards are either in other players’ hands or in the shoe.
 Hence, the AI will learn reasoning, which is to guess what cards the players have by observing what they have thrown out.
 For example, when one throws out a 9, it basically means the player has already get a 7, 8, 9 in hand since the 7, 8, 9 is already a combination and the other 9 is useless.
 There are plenty of similar logics that can help the AI to identify what card is possibly in the shoe and avoid to throw cards that make others win.
 Along with the continuous simulation games, the AI will get better and better, which is Reinforcement Learning.

-Summary Update: Each round of games only serves as a data base.
-At first, the AI will have some initial guesses like the one I mentioned in the previous summary.
-Then the AI will verify them in the following games.
-In this process，the AI will give rate these guess and it will utilize the most useful ones.
-Once the AI has done the evaluate part, the success rate will greatly evaluate.

 # AI/ML Algorithms
 Reinforcement learning with a model-free, off-policy Deep Q-Network (DQN) algorithm.

-Algorithms update: We decide to use decision tree and random forest.
-They have a common advantage is that they apply to the decision which forced by the rules.
-Also, they have little calculation so that the decision can be made quickly.

 # Evaluation Plan